 Resident Files Reviewed: Fifteen (15) resident records were reviewed.
-These records included the following information. • Identification Number • Date of Birth • Date of Arrival • Date of Screening • Date of Follow-up Screening • Date of Initial PREA notification • Date of PREA orientation/education: Employee Background Checks: Ten background clearance files including five (5) new hired staff, and five (5) employees that had over five years tenure at the facility.
-All files contained background checks including BOP NICIC and Accurate employment history.
-Twelve (12) employee training records were reviewed.
+These records included the following information. • Identification Number • Date of Birth • Date of Arrival • Date of Screening • Date of Follow-up Screening • Date of Initial PREA notification • Date of PREA orientation/education: Employee Background Checks: Fifteen (15) background clearance files including five (5) new hired staff, five (5) staff that had been promoted and five (5) employees that had over five years tenure at the facility.
+All files contained background checks and annual training acknowledgement forms.
+Employee Training Records: Fifteen (15) employee training records were reviewed.
 Included in the employee training records were random monitors (direct care staff), supervisors, Investigator, PREA Compliance manager.
 All training has been completed in the last 12 months: Interviews with random staff indicated they had received refresher training during the last six (6) months.
-The monitors indicated during the tour they are provided weekly briefings about PREA.
+The correctional staff indicated during the tour they are provided weekly briefings about PREA.
 This was confirmed by interviews with shift supervisors and daily briefing logs.
 Most staff interviewed stated they had received the questionnaire for their specific duties prior to the audit and were prepared for the audit.
-The facility did not have any investigation to review.
-The logbooks and computerized unannounced rounds were reviewed in each housing unit and the control room.
+Investigations: The facility provided one investigation file from 0504 that was reviewed and documented on the PREA investigative work sheet provided to auditors.
+The file was thorough and included all information required for investigations.
+Unannounced Rounds: The logbooks and computerized unannounced rounds were reviewed in each housing unit and the control room.
 The auditor requested a specific date for unannounced PREA round and was provided with a PREA unannounced rounds document for that date.